dynamicwebpaige/python-gis/mgisdata/README.md

 _Last update:_ *2/20/2015*

 A description of the various files included will follow.
-If you wish to use a .shp file from this repo, you *must* also download the accompanying files; otherwise, projected location data and attribute data is not available.
+If you wish to use a .shp file from this repo, you *must* also download the accompanying files; otherwise, projected location data and attribute data will not be available.